 Experienced asbestos case law firms know the names and contact information for most companies that have used asbestos.
 This allows the research process to be done quickly, efficiently and accurately.
 At the end of that research, your attorney should have enough information to know whether there is enough evidence to win a wrongful death claim.

 The Decision to File a Wrongful Death Suit

 If it is determined that enough evidence exists, your attorney will recommend that a suit be filed.
 In a wrongful death lawsuit involving asbestos and mesothelioma, it is not always obvious in which state the case should be filed.
-Usually, the wrongful death claim is filed where the victim lives or where they were exposed to the toxic material.
+Usually, the asbestos claims for deceased is filed where the victim lives or where they were exposed to the toxic material.
 But if there is another jurisdiction or state where the case could be filed with better results, the attorney may choose that state.

 This is the next part of the wrongful death lawsuit process.
 This is where the attorney builds the best possible case on your behalf.
 The attorney will depose defendants and will collect information about you or your loved one’s work history, medical and personal information.